 Journalism is pretty powerful stuff.
-Who else is going to cover the opening of the new Subway down the block?
 You have the power to raise awareness and be a voice for the oppressed.
 Or you can talk about the Biebs.
 Totally up to you.

-Slowly during the next ten years, more and more people published newspapers and pamphlets that criticized the British government and their pesky taxes.
-These newspapers help form public outrage and fueled the call for a new government.
-After the Revolutionary war, political figures like Thomas Jefferson wanted to make sure that Americans never lost their right to free speech and quality journalism.
-He wrote in a letter: "If I had to choose between government without newspapers, and newspapers without government, I wouldn't hesitate to choose the latter.”
-Before you nod off from the history lesson, the battle for quality journalism is still being waged.
+After the Revolutionary War, political figures like future president Thomas Jefferson wanted to make sure Americans never lost their right to free speech and quality journalism.
+Jefferson wrote in a letter: "If I had to choose between government without newspapers, and newspapers without government, I wouldn't hesitate to choose the latter."

 Sources can't confirm whether he followed this up by tossing his quill and saying "boomtown," but we like to think that's the case.